Butler Wash Indian Ruins

 Cedar Mesa

-The main attraction of the Butler Wash Indian Ruins is they are easily accessible, and really good.
-There are several cliff dwellings in the area which are leisurely to reach with a short gratifying hike.
-As with all ruins please remember to take only pictures and leave only footprints.
+The main attraction of the Butler Wash Anasazi Ruins is they are easily accessible, and really good.
+There are several cliff dwellings and a natural bridge, which are reached by a short leisurely hike.
+As with all ruins, please remember to take only pictures and leave only footprints.

 General Information:

-The cliff dwellings in this area were built and occupied by the Anasazis about 1200 A.D., the structures represent daily life with living and storage rooms, along with ceremonial chambers.
+The cliff dwellings in this area were built and occupied by the Anasazi about 1200 A.D., the structures represent daily life with living and storage rooms, along with ceremonial chambers.

 The Butler Wash site has been reconstructed and stabilized to some degree and contains four kivas.
 Kivas are underground chambers where ceremonial activities were held.
 Three of the kivas are of the round, Mesa Verde type most common in this area.
 The fourth is square, indicative of the Kayenta culture to the south in Arizona.

-A GPS is helpful but not required.
+A GPS is not required.
 Navigation for this route is easy.
-Map reading skills and the USGS 7.5' Map titled "Hotel Rock" are recommended.
+Map reading skills and the USGS 7.5' Map titled "Hotel Rock" are not required.
 All waypoints and maps use the WGS84 datum.

 Trailhead Information:

-The trailhead to the Butler Wash and Ballroom Cave ruins is located on Utah Highway 95.
+The trailhead to the Butler Wash Ruins is located on Utah Highway 95.
 From Blanding, Utah travel south on Utah Highway 191 for 3 miles to the junction of Utah Highway 191 and Utah Highway 95.
-Travel west 10 1/2 miles on Utah Highway 95 to mile marker 110.9 and the signed parking lot and trailhead for Butler Wash Indian Ruins (N37° 31' 27", W109° 37' 57").
+Travel west 10 1/2 miles on Utah Highway 95 to mile marker 110.9 and the signed parking lot and trailhead for Butler Wash Indian Ruins.
 There is paved parking and a pit toilet at the trailhead.

-From the signed viewpoint there is a great natural bridge about 100 yards north in the main drainage.
-The natural bridge is not visible from the view point but is easy to locate if you hike a short distance north on the slickrock.
+From the signed viewpoint there is a great natural bridge (N37° 31' 33", W109° 38' 22") about 100 yards north in the main drainage.
+The natural bridge is not visible from the viewpoint but is easy to locate if you hike 100-yards north on the slickrock ridge the viewpoint is located on.

 More Ruins:

-If you enjoy the Butler Wash Indian Ruins than consider visiting Mule Canyon Indian Ruins which are 8 miles west of Butler Wash Ruins.
+If you enjoyed the Butler Wash Anasazi Ruins than consider visiting Mule Canyon Indian Ruins which are 8 miles west of Butler Wash Ruins.
 Mule Canyon Ruins are a roadside stop or a 10 mile hike, whichever you prefer.

 © Copyright 2000-, Climb-Utah.com